christopherahern/GAM-DH/README.md

     git clone https://github.com/christopherahern/GAM-DH.git

-To run the code, execute the following in `src/`, figures can be found in `local/out`:
+To run the code, execute the following, which will output figures to `local/`:

-    Rscript code.R
+    Rscript src/code.R

 To run the interactive notebook, we recommend installing the [Anaconda](https://www.continuum.io/downloads) python distribution, and then installing the [R kernel](https://irkernel.github.io/) for [Jupyter](http://jupyter.org/) notebooks.
 Once you've done so, execute the following in `src/`:

-    ipython notebook
+    jupyter notebook

 The output of the notebook can also be viewed